Assessing the causal effects of a stochastic intervention in time series data: Are heat alerts effective in preventing deaths and hospitalizations?: Set up

-In our motivating example, the time-varying propensity score denotes the probability of issuing a heat alert on day $t$ conditional on all past information up to day $t$ just prior to the heat alert issuance.
+We define the time-varying propensity score at time $t$ as $p_t(w_t,\mathcal{F}_t) = Pr(W_t = w_t | \mathcal{F}_t), \ \text{for}\ w_{t} = \{0,1\}.$ In our motivating example, the time-varying propensity score for treatment $W_t = 1$ denotes the probability of issuing a heat alert on day $t$ conditional on past information up to day $t$ prior to the heat alert issuance.
+We extend the incremental propensity score interventions proposed by \cite{kennedy2019nonparametric} to the time series studies.
+The incremental propensity score intervention is an intervention that shifts the value of the propensity score.
+This is in contrast with the traditional deterministic intervention which instead is implemented by shifting the value of treatment (See Section~\ref{motivate_data} for an example).
+First, we introduce the notation of the ItvPS as:

-Following \cite{kennedy2019nonparametric}, instead of assuming that the intervention is {\it deterministic}, we assume that the intervention is {\it stochastic}.
-An intervention is deterministic if a given day is deterministically assigned to a treatment ($W_t=1$) or not ($W_t=0$).
-An intervention is {\it stochastic} if a given day $t$ is {\it randomly} assigned to the treatment based on the incremental propensity score defined as

-In other words, we assume that on a given day $t$, the probability of being assigned to the treatment increases by $\delta_t$-fold conditional on past information prior to the treatment assignment at time $t$.